InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-4.md

 - In `Model Deployment`, we can customize model input/output in model image then deploy it in a cloud-ready environment.
 It is no need to prepare the infrastructure for model deployment purpose by yourself, PrimeHub will setup all required resources to ensure it can respond to requests anytime from everywhere.

 In the [4 - Build the Web app](primehub-end-to-end-tutorial-4), we've made a screw defect detection web app with our best deployed model in `PrimeHub Apps`.
-- With `Streamlit`, you can build web apps with trainee models easily.
+- With `Streamlit`, you can build web apps with trained models easily.
 There a a bunch of apps can be done with Streamlit, such as internal tools for data feedback, data correction, model validation, etc.

 With PrimeHub, you will experience a wonderful machine learning journey!
 Enjoy it!